 >>> import requests Traceback (most recent call last): File "<pyshell#6>", line 1, in <module> import requests ModuleNotFoundError: No module named 'requests'

 Solution Idea 1: Install Library requests

 The most likely reason is that Python doesn’t provide

 requests in its standard library.
 You need to install it first!

-Before being able to import the Pandas module, you need to install it using Python’s package manager
+Before being able to import the Requests module, you need to install it using Python’s package manager

 pip.
 Make sure pip is installed on your machine.

 To fix this error, you can run the following command in your Windows shell: